 I read this article by Ed Baldwin and it resonated with me because too many leaders make excuses for not doing something because they are “too busy.”
-It’s not about better time management, it’s about having the proper focus and priorities.
-If you find yourself being too busy lately I encourage you to read this article and see what others see in you when you say “Sorry I was busy.”
+It’s not about better time management, it’s about having the proper focus, priorities, and discipline.
+If you find yourself being too busy all the time, I encourage you to read this article and see what others see in you when you say “Sorry but I was busy.”

 “Busy is the New Stupid”

 I’ll attempt to make this a short post, because you’re busy, and I’m busy too.
 Really busy.
 It’s one of the primary ways we let people know we are important.
 Because if we aren’t busy then we aren’t important, right?
 Wrong.

 I’ve found that the most productive and successful people I’ve ever met are busy, but you wouldn’t know it.
-They find time that others don’t.
-And while you may not get much of their time, when you do you get undivided attention.
+They find time that others don’t, and while you may not get much of their time, when you do you get their undivided attention.
 They are fully present and maximize every moment of the interaction.
 No multi-tasking because that’s as bad as blowing you off all together. (i..e. looking at your cell phone while someone is talking to you.)

-For most of us, we waste time.
-We invest our precious time on things that we shouldn’t.
-And that means we have less hours to invest wisely, on things that do matter.
+Most of us find it easy to waste time, or to spend our precious time on things that we shouldn’t.
+That means we have less hours to invest wisely, on things that do matter.
 That might be improving our professional skills, pursuing a tremendous business opportunity, investing in a hobby, or simply spending more time with the people we love.